by Chris Baumgartner

 [Title on screen.]
 “LASERBLAST.”
 Terrible name for laser eye surgery.
 Scares away the customers.

 LASIK is a popular type of corrective eye surgery performed using lasers to reshape the cornea; it is commonly used to improve eyesight in patients with myopia, hyperopia, or astigmatism.

-Gianni Russo, I remember her from, oh, wait a minute.
+Gianni Russo, I remember her from, oh, maybe not.